Songwriter, singer and guitarist of the band:

 1969 Fender Lake Placid Blue ’Competition Stripe’ Mustang

 Kurt’s Mustang was lake placid blue with matching headstock.
-It had two black, single coil sized pickups with a white mother-of-pearl pickguard.
-The bridge was replaced with a Gotoh Tune-O-Matic (Kurt’s favorite).
+It had two black, single coil pickups with a white mother-of-pearl pickguard.
+The original bridge was replaced with a Gotoh Tune-O-Matic (Kurt’s favorite).

 Despite being a guitar Kurt took special care of, he did smash it at a show in Dallas in 1991 breaking the neck joint.
 Eventually Cobain placed his beloved Fender Mustang in storage for the “In Utero” tour.
 It was rarely used after that, an exception being at the Hollywood Rock Festival in Rio de Janeiro, Brazil, in 1993.

-Kurt’s Fender Mustang is currently on display at Seattle’s Experience Music Project.
-The serial number is 279651.
+Kurt’s Fender Mustang is currently on display at Seattle’s Experience Music Project Museum.
+The serial number of the guitar is 279651.

 1965 Fender Jaguar